WAPindustries/Ohio-Minecraft/README.md

 # Ohio-Minecraft

-needs chrome without cors to run
-no frustum culling so its laggy as fuck
+needs chrome without cors to run ignore the shitty design i did this in 2 days no frustum culling so its laggy as fuck
 also has a few bugs